RenGroup/ibNN/README.md

 argparse 1.1
 pandas 1.0.5
 ```
+If the errors persist, please report the bugs to chix@big.ac.cn.</br>
 If users want to check the version of these packages (assume they are already installed), the following codes may be helpful:
 ```
 import numpy